 Family reunification with children

-We are lawyers that can help
+We are the lawyers who can help

+Family reunification with children